JuhQ/gulp-bower-generate-tags/README.md

 `bowerDirectory`, path where your bower components are installed in the file system

 `relativeBowerDirectory`, path where the components are available for the browser

+`skip`, skip bower packages which do not have js or break your build or whatever reason you can come up with

 `priority`, no javascript files are created equal, define load order here